CzrCraft/expressjs_api_template/README.md

         async GET(req, res) {
             try {
-                // if the operation the request is doing doesn't need loading or lookup at a later time you should delete the proccess logger.announnce("hello am doing someting")
+                // if the operation the request is doing doesn't need loading or lookup at a later time you should delete the proccess
+                // if you have an operation that does require look up at a later time you can use get proc status(look in proc.js route file) logger.announnce("hello am doing someting")
                 // like this
                 procHandler.deleteProc(req.procID);